SharePoint

 2. Enter the PFX password which you used in the certificate creation process.

-3. Open the PEM file in a text editor and copy the following section of the private key:
+3. Open the PEM file in a text editor and copy the entire text, which is your private key.

 Complete the setup